abaya7721/JavaConsoleAppInventoryManager/README.md

 # Inventory Manager
-App which uses console-based interface to manage inventory stored in a SQL database.
+App using console interface to manage inventory stored in a SQL database.
+Built using Spring framework for Java and MySQL.

 ## Project Structure
   1. View